Jiayi-Liao/hexo-blog/en/posts/disagg.md

 ## Why Cloud Service

 Obviously, it's much easier and more efficient for corporations to build their own business with cloud service.
-And let's take a look at how we benefit from
+And let's take a look at how we benefit from cloud service:

+* Budget: With good knowledge of your business, the tech architecture you're using, the prediction towards the future, you may be able to purchase servers from data center directly with a lower budget.
+However, for most companies using data centers, they often spend a lot of time on purchasing, installing, testing and maintaining the servers, which is not usually the first priority.
+* Efficiency: To deal with growing business, you need more servers to keep the service stable and it was such a pain in every operation developer's head.
+With cloud service you can add and remove any servers you want and all of these happen in a few seconds which allows you to deal with your business elasically.

-## Aggregation vs Disaggregation
+## Why Disaggregation

+* Network is not bottleneck anymore, at least for most business.
+And time spent on cpu is much more than on  network and that's why we can use remote storage and not pay too much.
+* Cloud service

 ## How to Implement